-A DMZ (short for Demilitarized Zone) Gateway will keep your incoming ports closed to your private/internal network.
+A DMZ (short for Demilitarized Zone) Secure Gateway will keep your incoming ports closed to your private/internal network.
 This keeps your file servers, passwords, and user credentials securely inside your organization and ensures that no sensitive files are stored in your network’s DMZ.
-DMZ Gateways like GoAnywhere Gateway support FTPS, SFTP, SCP, and HTTPS file transfer protocols.
+DMZ Secure Gateways like GoAnywhere Gateway support FTPS, SFTP, SCP, and HTTPS file transfer protocols.
 No special hardware components are required.

 Now that you understand the benefits managed file transfer can supply your organization, here’s a data breach prevention checklist to help you ensure your data is safe and secure from hackers and vulnerabilities.

 Use this checklist alongside an MFT solution like GoAnywhere to get the most bang for your buck!
 We recommend a starting a free trial to see our award-winning solution in action.

 _ Apply encryption in transfer using the latest ciphers and protocols

 _ Utilize AES 256-bit encryption at rest or protect files with Open PGP technology

 _ Manage encryption keys using a database-driven key management system (KMS) for certificates, SSH, and PGP keys

 _ Leverage AES 256-bit encryption with GoAnywhere Secure Mail and Secure Folders (an HTTPS Server)